How to Choose a Badminton String and String Tension | Badminton Essentials for Beginners

 - Professional/International: 27lbs – 30lbs+

 For those that play with plastic shuttles, it is recommended to lower your tension by 1-2lbs.
-A plastic shuttle generally requires more effort to clear to the baseline because they fly differently compared to feather shuttles.
+A plastic shuttle generally requires more effort to clear to the baseline because they are heavier and have a different flight path compared to feather shuttles.
 Lowering the string tension will give you the extra power that you need to help you with clears.